Imantz/CODELEX-final-work-soc-network-site/README.md

 ###### Post wall

 Post consists of adding the text, that can be formatted bold, italic, underline etc.
-Your post wall consists of your own posts & follower posts.

 ###### Friends

 Friends should be displayed in each persons profile.
-When you become friends you also become followers of each other.
-When you unfriend person you also unfollow his content.

 ###### Picture gallery